rackerlabs/rackspace-how-to/content/cloud-servers/install-an-ssl-certificate.md

     or
     # /etc/init.d/apache2 restart

+#### Restart Nginx

+To restart Nginx, run the following command:

+        sudo /etc/init.d/nginx restart

 ### Test the certificate

-Test your certificate by using a browser to connect to your server.
-Use the Hypertext Transfer Protocol Secure (HTTPS) protocol directive (for example, https://yourserver/) to indicate that you want to use secure HTTP.
+The best way to test a certificate is to use a 3rd-party tool like the [SSLLabs scanner](https://www.ssllabs.com/ssltest/).
+If you need assistance in improving the security configuration of your certificate, contact Rackspace.

-**Note**: The padlock icon on your browser is displayed in the locked position if your certificates are installed correctly and the server is properly configured for SSL.
+**Note**: If you browse to your website by using the Hypertext Transfer Protocol Secure (HTTPS) protocol directive, the padlock icon on your browser is displayed in the locked position if your certificates are installed correctly and the server is properly configured for SSL.